 Large-scale pharmaceutical stocks will be highly diversified into dozens of medical and drug areas.
 In other words, they never put all of their eggs into one basket.
 Instead, they will collectively work on several treatments at any given time.
 However, some of the smaller rising pharmaceutical stocks active in the space concentrate on a single treatment.

-This can be both a good and bad thing.
 Let’s take GW Pharmaceuticals as a prime example, not least because its treatments and drugs are centred on cannabis plants.
-On the one hand, as more and more governments around the world begin to relax laws on medical cannabis usage, this can only be a good thing for shareholders of GW Pharmaceuticals.
+On the one hand, as more and more governments around the world begin to relax laws on medical cannabis usage.

 On the other hand, the industry is highly susceptible to legislative changes.
 That is to say, if a major market like the US or Canada decided to pull the regulatory plug on cannabis, GW Pharmaceuticals. could be in trouble.
-As a result, it’s always a good idea to have a well-balanced portfolio of pharmaceutical stocks.
-In doing so, you will stand the best chance possible of mitigating your long-term risks.
+As a result, it’s always common practice to have a well-balanced portfolio of pharmaceutical stocks.

 Learn More: Read our in-depth guide on how to pick stocks and shares to avoid relying on third-party opinions!